Arbigaus/Pokedex-SwiftUI/README.md

 ### How to run

-To run this project, open the `Reelgood Assessment.xcodeproj` file with Xcode and run the project in a Simulator or Device with iOS 16 or above.
+To run this project, open the `Pokedex.xcodeproj` file with Xcode and run the project in a Simulator or Device with iOS 16 or above.

 ### Third Libraries